Devizes Heritage is a website about the history, every day life, the green areas and open spaces around Devizes and its villages.

 Links are in blue, click on these for other web pages on this site; about the town's history its buildings and their historic residents, the Castle, Civil War battles, our Churches, old and modern schools, the Railway and Devizes Prison.

-The site is now large and you will find the Search DH function on the navigation bar at the top of the page useful.
-It searches all this site.
+The site is now large and you will find the the Search function useful.
+It searches only this site.

 Above: Devizes castle; built in 1840 on the site of the Norman castle -1080 motte and bailey, 1120 a stone fortess.The old castle was much larger than the modern one.